 Modern credit cards come bundled with a variety of exciting perks, and while secured credit cards typically do not offer rewards, they can still offer valuable benefits including $0 liability on unauthorized purchases, credit monitoring and the ability to add your card to a digital wallet.

 Con: The security deposit

-While you have your secured credit card, your security deposit will be unavailable to you — whether that's a few hundred or a few thousand dollars, it can definitely be a frustration.
+While you have your secured credit card, your security deposit will be unavailable to you while it's being used as collateral against your line of credit— whether that's a few hundred or a few thousand dollars, it can definitely be a frustration.
 The security deposit can also be an initial barrier towards getting the secured credit card you want.

 Con: Secured cards may have a low credit limit

 Secured credit cards typically offer a lower credit limit than standard credit cards.
 Regardless of the maximum limit offered, since a secured card typically requires you to make a deposit equal to the credit limit, the credit limit can't exceed the amount you can afford to set aside.

 How to apply for Citi's secured credit card

 You can apply for the Citi® Secured Mastercard® easily online or at any Citi branch.
 You will need to provide some personal identifying information to apply, including your name, address and Social Security Number.

 To qualify for the card, you will need to meet Citi's qualification criteria, which will include a review of your income and outstanding debt, among other things.